 Brickwork can be a powerful part of your home’s aesthetic, so if they acquire imperfections or become damaged then it can affect how presentable your house is.

-Therefore, if you want to make sure your property continues to look pristine then it’s important to know how to perform a little cosmetic restoration on your brickwork.
+Therefore, if you want to make sure your property continues to look pristine and maintains that kerb appeal, then it’s important to know how to perform a little cosmetic restoration on your brickwork from time to time.

-All you’ll need to complete the task of brick restoration is a bucket, water, a bristle brush, a new brick and dish soap, so here’s our 5 step guide on how to do it.
+All you’ll need to complete the task of brick restoration is a bucket, water, a bristle brush, a new brick, and washing up liquid.

 Get your new brick (which needs to be roughly the same colour as the bricks you wish to restore) and let it soak in your bucket of soapy water for at least 30 minutes.

-To complete the brick restoration process, you should hose down your walls to remove all evidence of soap, which can give the bricks a dingy finish if not properly cleaned.
+To complete the brick restoration process, you should hose down your walls to remove all evidence of soapy water, which can give the bricks a dingy finish if not properly cleaned.

-Now the repairs are done, what about paint?
+Now the repairs are done, what about weather protection?